Word Affect Intensities: NRC Affect Intensity Lexicon

 \subsection{Term Selection}

 We chose to annotate commonly used English terms, as well as terms common in social media texts, so that the resulting lexicon can be applied widely.
 Twitter has a large and diverse user base, which entails rich textual content.\footnote{Twitter is an online social networking and microblogging service where users post and read messages that are up to 140 characters long.
 The posts are called tweets.} Tweets have plenty of non-standard language such as emoticons, emojis, creatively spelled words ({\it happee}), hashtags ({\it \#takingastand, \#lonely}) and conjoined words ({\it loveumom}).
 Tweets are often used to convey one's emotions, opinions towards products, and stance over issues.
 Thus, emotion analysis of tweets is particularly compelling.
+Therefore, apart from common English terms, we also chose to annotate terms common in tweets.

 Since most words do not convey a particular emotion to a marked degree, annotating all words for all emotions is sub-optimal.
-Thus, for each of the eight emotions, we created separate lists of terms that satisfied either one of the two properties listed below: \begin{itemize} \item The word is already known to be associated with the emotion (although the intensity of emotion it conveys is unknown). \item The word has a tendency to occur in tweets that express the emotion. \end{itemize} With these properties in mind, for our annotation, we included terms form two separate sources: \begin{itemize} \item The words listed in the NRC Emotion Lexicon that are marked as being associated with any of the Plutchik emotions. \item The words that tend to co-occur more often than chance with emotion-word hashtags in a large tweets corpus.
+Thus, for each of the eight emotions, we created separate lists of terms that satisfied either one of the two properties listed below: \begin{itemize} \item The word is already known to be associated with the emotion (although the intensity of emotion it conveys is unknown). \item The word has a tendency to occur in tweets that express the emotion. \end{itemize} With these properties in mind, for our annotation, we included terms from two separate sources: \begin{itemize} \item The words listed in the NRC Emotion Lexicon that are marked as being associated with any of the Plutchik emotions. \item The words that tend to co-occur more often than chance with emotion-word hashtags in a large tweets corpus.
 (Emotion-word hashtags, such as {\it \#angry, \#fear,} and {\it \#happiness}, act as noisy labels of the corresponding emotions.) \end{itemize}

-Since the NRC Emotion Lexicon \cite{MohammadT13,MohammadT10} included only those terms that occur frequently in the Google n-gram corpus \cite{BrantsF06}, these terms satisfy the `commonly used terms' criterion as well.
+Since the NRC Emotion Lexicon \cite{MohammadT13,MohammadT10} includes only those terms that occur frequently in the Google n-gram corpus \cite{BrantsF06}, these terms satisfy the `commonly used terms' criterion as well.

-As the Twitter source, we make use of the Hashtag Emotion Corpus \cite{Mohammad12}, which is a large collection of tweets that each have at least one emotion-word hashtag.
-This dataset has emotion word hashtags corresponding to the eight basic Plutchik emotions.
-As mentioned before, we consider the emotion word hashtags as (noisy) labels of the corresponding emotions.
-For every word $w$ that occurred more than ten times in the corpus, we compute the pointwise mutual information (PMI) between the word and each of the emotion labels $e$.